-Job security and stability were defining characteristics of the U.S. labor market from the 1950s to the mid-1970s.
+Job security and stability was a defining characteristic of the U.S. labor market from the 1950s to the mid-1970s.
 Today, young workers can no longer expect to work at a company with the intention of staying until retirement.
 Job instability is the new reality.

-Despite the pervasive misperception that young adults are not succeeding because they lack a work and savings ethic possessed by previous generations, the reality is that young workers today often have multiple jobs and work longer hours than the Baby Boomers did in their 20s and 30s.
+Despite the pervasive misperception that young adults are not succeeding because they lack the work ethic possessed by the Baby Boomer generation, the reality is that young workers today are working multiple jobs and longer hours than the Baby Boomers did in their 20s and 30s.
 They're losing economic ground because their paychecks are not growing as rapidly as their basic living expenses.

-- " In 1974, the typical male high school graduate in the 25 to 34 age group earned \$42,697 in inflation-adjusted dollars.
-In 2004, the median earnings for this group had declined to \$30,400.17 - " In 1974, a young adult male with a bachelor's degree or higher earned, on average, \$51,223 (in 2004 dollars).
-In 2004, young male college grads earned \$50,700. - While most jobs have seen average wages decline over the last 30 years, there has been astonishing wage growth in some of the top-paying positions.
+- In 1972, the typical male high school graduate in the 25 to 34 age group earned just over \$42,000 in inflation-adjusted dollars.
+In 2002, the same group was earning just over \$29,000.1 - In 1972, a young adult male with a bachelor's degree or higher earned on average \$52,087 in 2002 dollars.
+In 2002, young male college grads earned \$48,955. - At the same time that most jobs have seen average wages decline over the last 30 years, there has been astonishing wage growth in some of the top-paying positions.
 This asymmetric growth has led to increased income inequality.
-In 1975, the average income of young adults in the top fifth of wage earners was about five times as great as the average income of young adults in the bottom fifth; in 2003 it was 11 times greater. - This inequality goes beyond earnings.
-In 1987, 68 percent of 25-to-34-year-olds had employer-based health insurance; in 2003, this figure was down to 61 percent.
-Young adults make up the single largest group of uninsured America-18 million and counting. - " In 1974, 44 percent of workers in the private sector were in a defined benefit pension plan.
+In 1975, the average income of young adults in the top fifth was about five times as great as the average income of young adults in the bottom fifth; in 2003 it was 11 times greater. - This inequality goes beyond earnings.
+In 1987, 68 percent of 25 to 34 year-olds had employer-based health insurance; in 2003, this figure was down to 61 percent.
+Young adults make up the single largest group of uninsured America-18 million and counting.

+- In 1974, 44 percent of workers in the private sector were in a defined benefit pension plan.
 Today, only 17 percent are in such plans.
 In 2000, just under 50 percent of all private sector workers were covered by any sort of pension, including 401(k) plans.
-About 73 percent of those in the top quintile of earners had a pension plan, as compared to only 18 percent of those in the bottom quintile.

-- " As companies have shifted their focus from stability to profits in recent years, they have increasingly contracted out services as a way to cut labor costs.
+About 73 percent of those in the top quintile of earners had a pension plan, as compared to only 18 percent of those in the bottom quintile. - As companies have shifted their focus from stability to profits in recent years, they have increasingly contracted out services as a way to cut labor costs.
 During the 1990s, the number of jobs handled by temp agencies more than doubled, growing from just under 1 million jobs to over 2 million jobs by the end of the century. - Today, contingent workers, or Tempsters, make up 16 percent of the workforce.
 Tempsters earn less than they would if they were doing the same job on a permanent basis.
 They are also much less likely to have health or pension benefits.
-Nearly half of all contingent workers would prefer a permanent full-time job.
+Nearly half of all contingent workers would prefer a permanent fulltime job.